Roland Corporation: 1980s

-Roland released a new flagship synthesizer, the Jupiter-8 in 1981, and introduced the SH-101 analog monosynth and the first Juno-series polysynths, the Juno-6 and Juno-60, the following year.
+Roland released a flagship synthesizer, the Jupiter-8 in 1981, and introduced the SH-101 analog monosynth and the first Juno-series polysynths, the Juno-6 and Juno-60, the following year.
 Roland played a key role in the development of MIDI, a standardized means of synchronizing electronic musical instruments manufactured by different companies.
 Kakehashi proposed developing a standard with representatives from Oberheim, Sequential Circuits, Yamaha, Korg, and Kawai.
 He and Dave Smith of Sequential Circuits unveiled MIDI in 1983.
 It remains the industry standard.

-The company introduced the first JX-series synthesizer, the 6-voice JX-3P, in 1983; the 8-voice JX-8P and 12-voice JX-10 followed in 1985 and 1986.
+The company introduced the first JX-series synthesizer, the 6-voice JX-3P, in 1983; the 6-voice JX-8P and 12-voice JX-10 followed in 1985 and 1986.
 The D-50, which popularized sample-based synthesis, was introduced in 1987, and was the bestselling synth that year.